- Teaches students:

 Hi!
 My name is Paul.
-I recently graduated from Arizona State University with my Master of Music in Performance.
-I am currently in the first year of my Doctor of Music Arts program in performance, also at Arizona State University.
+I graduated in 2016 from Arizona State University with my Master of Music in Performance.
+I am currently in the second year of my Doctor of Music Arts program in performance, also at Arizona State University.

 My performance experience is quite varied.
 I was a tenured member of the Washington-Idaho Symphony on bass trombone for five years.
 I left to pursue my Masters degree from ASU.
 Other orchestral experience includes several Summer Pops concerts with the Great Falls Symphony, some featured artists such as Kansas and Charlie Daniels.
 I have spent several years playing in jazz bands, Jazz I from the University of Idaho and Concert Jazz Band from ASU.
 In the spring of 2016, I performed with ASU's Concert Jazz Band at Highland Jazz Festival where we featured Wayne Bergeron and Andy Martin.
-Recent performances include Salt River Brass' " Made in America" program featuring trumpet soloist Rex Richardson and Phoenix Theatre's run of "Bullets Over Broadway.", and performing with and conducting the Arizona State University Trombone Ensemble at the 2017 International Trombone Festival.
+Recent performances include Salt River Brass' " Made in America" program featuring trumpet soloist Rex Richardson, Phoenix Theatre's run of "Bullets Over Broadway.", and performing with and conducting the Arizona State University Trombone Ensemble at the 2017 International Trombone Festival.
 In December 2017, I made my solo debut performing with Salt River Brass.
 I was recently accepted as a participant in the upcoming 2018 Pokorny Seminar where I will work with numerous orchestral low brass musicians including seminar namesake Gene Pokorny of the Chicago Symphony Orchestra.